 Do you let your child watch TV or use the mobile phone while she eats, while you are doing something else?
 Or do you share stories and chat with each other while the child is eating?

 In all the above cases, you may be physically present with your child.
 But, if you are constantly being distracted by other things, you are not mentally present for her.
-Instead, when you spend quality time with your child-listening, chatting, engaging-without any distractions, even if it is for a few minutes a day, it strengthens the parent-child connection.
+Instead, when you spend quality time with your child listening, chatting, and engaging without any distractions, even if it is for a few minutes a day, it strengthens the parent-child connection.

-Additionally, when you converse with your child, the words you use, your tone of voice, your body language and facial expressions can either boost your connection with your child, or dampen it.
+Additionally, when you converse with your child, the words you use, your tone of voice, your body language, and your facial expressions can either boost your connection with your child or dampen it.
 When you talk to your child in a calm, gentle voice, the connection gets a boost.
-On the other hand, when you scream at your child or shame your child, the connectiondrops.
+On the other hand, when you scream at your child or shame your child, the connection drops.

 Remember, it isn't the amount of time you spend with your child that strengthens your parent-child connection, rather it is what you do and what you say during the few moments you are together that boosts or dampens the connection.